Joplin officials report first presumptive positive case of COVID-19 in city

 The person is a resident of Joplin on the Jasper County side, he said.

-The patient is isolated in their own home, the health department director said, and some individuals who have had contact with the person also be quarantined in their homes.
+The patient is isolated in their own home, the health department director said, and some individuals who have had contact with the person also are quarantined in their homes.

 The Joplin Health Department and the Missouri Department of Health and Senior Services will work together to determine any other close contacts of the individual who were possibly exposed.
 If exposed, health officials will provide information to them and monitor them for the development of symptoms.